APPLYING FOR A RENTAL

 Once the fixed term has expired, you are at liberty to continue living at the property or to vacate.
 If you intend to vacate, written notice to that effect must be received by our office at least twenty one (21) days prior to the vacating date.

-If however, unforeseen circumstances arise and you have to vacate prior to the end of your Residential Tenancy Agreement fixed term, please complete our vacate notice form and contact our office immediately and we will confirm the break lease procedure for you.
+If however, unforeseen circumstances arise and you have to vacate prior to the end of your Residential Tenancy Agreement fixed term, please contact our office immediately and we will confirm the break lease procedure for you.